Paint Creek Township, Allamakee County, Iowa

-Paint Creek Township is one of eighteen townships in Allamakee County, Iowa, USA.
+Paint Creek Township is one of eighteen townships in Allamakee County, Iowa, United States.
 At the 2010 census, its population was 544.

 History

 Paint Creek Township was organized in 1852.

 Geography

 Paint Creek Township covers an area of 36.23 sqmi and contains one incorporated settlement, Waterville.
 According to the USGS, it contains three cemeteries: East Paint Creek Synod, Maple Hill and Waterville Lutheran.